joedolson/wp-to-twitter/src/readme.txt

 * New in version 4.3: Bluesky support.
 * New in version 4.2: Mastodon support.

-XPoster, formerly known as WP to Twitter, is a time-saving tool for keeping your social media accounts up to date with news and posts from your site.
+XPoster is a time-saving tool for keeping your social media accounts up to date with news and posts from your site.

 XPoster uses customizable status templates for updates sent when updating or editing posts, pages, or custom post types.
 You can customize your messages for each post, using custom template tags to generate the status update.